Erik Fredriksson

 Erik Fredriksson (born 13 February 1943) is a former Swedish football referee.
 He officiated four World Cup games: Yugoslavia v Northern Ireland in 1982; Italy v Bulgaria (the tournament opening match) and USSR v Belgium in 1986; and Argentina v USSR in 1990.
+He was also the referee for the 1984 European Cup Final between AS Roma and Liverpool.

 Fredriksson also refereed the Euro 84 first-round tie between Belgium and Yugoslavia in Lens.

 He was also a linesman in the final of the 1986 World Cup between Argentina and West Germany.